-The economic situation for the City of Minden has not significantly improved and the best indicator here fore is a stagnant sales tax below expectations.
+The economic situation for the City of Minden has not improved and the best indicator here fore is a stagnant sale tax below expectations.
 However, the City was able to maintain anticipated service levels, preserve the current staff levels and conserve financial reserves.
-A water rate increase helped to maintain the aging utility infrastructure.

-The projected operating budget for FY 2015/2016 will be overall comparable to the prior year's budget based on the same utility rates, continued low interest revenues in investments and dominated by substantial expenditures related to personnel (health care and retirement).
+The projected operating budget for FY2016/2017 will be overall comparable to the prior year's budget based on the same utility rates, continued low interest revenues in investments and dominated by substantial expenditures related to personnel (health care and retirement).